igembitsgoa/wiki-docs/structure.md

 The `src` folder contains two folders where the content resides: `pages` and `assets`.

-Let's look at `pages` first.
-This folder contains a list of all the pages that will be served on the wiki.
+`Pages` contains all the pages that will be served on the wiki.
 ```
 pages
     Description.pug